Contact Us Today (424) 372-3112

 Further, we might convince the prosecution not to file formal charges before the court through prefiling intervention.

 Cron, Israels & Stark defend people against serious felony crimes such as kidnapping throughout Southern California from our two office locations in Los Angeles County.
-Call our firm to review the case at (424) 372-3112, or you can contact us online.
+Call our firm to review the case at (424) 372-3112, or contact us online.

 Related Content: